 "Organizational minimum pay increases and social comparisons"† with Amy Wrzesniewski and Jim Baron (Reject & Resubmit at Organization Science)

-"Motivation and partners in entrepreneurship" with Jihae Shin and Laura Huang
+"Intrinsic motivation and partners in entrepreneurship"† with Jihae Shin and Samir Nurmohamed

 "Finding a home: Exposure to potential paths and specialty choice of medical students" with Amy Wrzesniewski